 The transition to college is one that both students and parents will experience.
 It is important to establish open communication with your student prior to their arrival on campus.
 Below are some tips and common topics that are important for you to discuss with your student.

 Assist your student in becoming more independent.
 Help them learn to manage their own finances, schedule, appointments, medications, etc. These are all things they will need to do on their own once they arrive at UNO.

 Discuss when you will see and talk to your student.
-Parents may be used to seeing their students on a daily basis.
+Parents may be accustomed to seeing their students on a daily basis.
 This may change when a student begins attending UNO.
 It is important to establish how and when you might see your student or talk to them over the phone/text.
 It is important to understand that as your student becomes more independent, communication may not be as frequent.
 This is not a sign that your relationship is weakening, rather that you have assisted your student in becoming an independent adult.

 Ask open ended questions.
 When talking to your student you will want more than a yes or no answer.
 Start off your questions with things like “tell me how______ is going” or “what is ______ like”.
 Things to talk to your student about might include classes, homework, roommates, campus involvement, relationships, alcohol and drug use.
 Remember, don't overwhelm your student with a lot of these topics at once.
-If they feel like they are being questioned they may not be willing to talk.
+If they feel like they are being questioned or monitored, they may not be willing to talk.
 Convey that you are wanting to be supportive and understanding of their experiences.